 Remnants of historical time

-The name – Bhimbetka – may originate from Bhima-baithka – "seat of Bhima".
-Thus the name of caves is related to famous Pandava brothers from Mahabharata – Bhima is one of Pandava brothers.
-This is the only link to Hindu religion though, in medieval times Bhimbetka was a citadel of Buddhists.
+The name – Bhimbetka – may originate from Bhima-baithka – “seat of Bhima”.
+Thus the name of caves is related to the famous Pandava brothers from Mahabharata – Bhima is one of the Pandava brothers.
+This is the only link to the Hindu religion though, in medieval times Bhimbetka was a citadel of Buddhists.

-Near Bhimbetka, at Bineka, there has been found Buddhist monastic complex in ruins.
+Near Bhimbetka, at Bineka, there has been found a Buddhist monastic complex in ruins.
 Buddhist monks were living also in some of the prehistoric shelters – there are platforms and pavements made by them.
 There are also small Buddhist stupas, rock-cut beds for Buddhist monks.

 - Bhimbetka (India) description was provided for the Advisory Body of UNESCO World Heritage Committee.
 Accessed in 19 May 2010.